x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 1. In the new EAC, go to **Recipients** \> **Contacts**.

-2. In the list of contacts, select the mail user that you want to modify.
+2. In the list of users, select the mail user that you want to modify.

 3. In the details pane, click ![edit-icon](../media/edit-tooltip.png) to view or edit the user's details.